exakat/exakat/docs/Rules.rst

 #######################

-Return is not allowed in pre PHP 7 generators.
-They yield a fatal Error.
+Return is not allowed in generator.
+In PHP versions older than 5.6 and older, they yield a fatal Error.

 .. code-block:: php